eastmaels/steemblog.github.io/_posts/account/deanliu/2016-07-22_steemit-is-mysterious-my-one-week-wrap-up.md

 - - -

-This page is synchronized from the post: [Steemit is mysterious ... my one-week wrap-up](https://steemit.com/@deanliu/steemit-is-mysterious-my-one-week-wrap-up)
+This page is synchronized from the post: ['Steemit is mysterious ... my one-week wrap-up'](https://steemit.com/@deanliu/steemit-is-mysterious-my-one-week-wrap-up)